 These are fixed benefit plans.
 “If you are diagnosed with dengue, these fixed benefit plans pay you the full sum insured, irrespective of actual hospitalisation or medical bills," says Vaidyanathan Ramani, head-product and innovation, Policybazaar.com.

-insurance policy also helps to keep the accrued no claim bonus in your main mediclaim policy intact.
+A dengue insurance policy also helps to keep the accrued no claim bonus in your main mediclaim policy intact.
 “These policies are ideal for people who do not want small claims to affect the accumulated no-claim bonus in the mediclaim policy,” says Anoop Pabby, managing director and chief executive officer, DHFL Pramerica Life Insurance.

 The key disadvantage of these policies, of course, is that they are of no use if you are diagnosed with any disease other than dengue.

 Even people with a mediclaim policy may buy these policies for additional cover, as they cost very little and will compensate you for OPD expense in case you fall prey to the disease.